Handy Mandy in Oz: Plot

 Mandy, for her part, is amazed to meet so many two-handed people; on Mt.
 Mern, everyone has seven hands.

 Mandy is reprieved from the dungeons by Nox the Royal Ox, who takes her as his personal slave.
 Mandy and Nox quickly become friends.
 (It is Nox who gives the girl her nickname, Handy Mandy.)
 Nox is preoccupied by the political situation of Keretaria: the rightful king, a boy named Kerry, has disappeared, and his throne has been usurped by his uncle Kerr.
 Mandy discovers that the Royal Ox's horns have magic powers: they can be unscrewed from his head, and when they are, the right horn grants wishes, and his left horn offers clues.
 When a clue indicates that King Kerry can be found at a place called the Silver Mountain, the enterprising Mandy leads Nox on a search for the missing monarch.

 They swim rivers and survive a flood on their way to the Gillikin Country.
 A doorway hidden under a waterfall leads them to a subterranean world under the Silver Mountain.
 The domain is ruled by an evil and ambitious tyrant called the Wizard Wutz.
 Wutz controls a subversive network of spies and secret agents located in many parts of the land of Oz.
 He is plotting to have his agents steal all the main magical artifacts of Oz.
 They actually do steal the Magic Picture, Glinda's Great Book of Records, and the jug that is the confinement vessel of Ruggedo, the Gnome King (he was transformed into a jug at the end of Pirates in Oz).
-Mandy and Nox learn that old King Kerr is one of Wutz' agents and that Wutz is holding the rightful King Kerry prisoner.
+Mandy and Nox learn that old King Kerr is one of Wutz's agents and that Wutz is holding the rightful King Kerry prisoner.